 Semiotician Francois Bastide acknowledges the limitation of semiotic analysis without scientific knowledge, when applied to conceptual scientific figures (Lynch, 1990).
 Linguist Elizabeth Rowley-Jolivet has written extensively on the role of images in scientific presentations (Rowley-Jolivet, 2000), particularly the importance of a knowledgeable viewer, but she does not attempt to analyse the conceptual figures that form a key part of those presentations.
-Regarding the figures as multi-modal ensembles, as defined by Frank Serafini (2013) is the most appropriate way to acknowledge their complexity but, again, that does not directly address their scientific content.
+Regarding the figures as multi-modal ensembles, as defined by Frank Serafini (2013) seems the most appropriate way to acknowledge their complexity but, again, that does not directly address their scientific content.

-The Centre for Neuroimaging Sciences at King’s College London proposed a collaboration, as they were looking for an easier way of producing conceptual figures, with a consistent visual style that could be associated with the CNS.
+The Centre for Neuroimaging Sciences at King’s College London proposed a collaboration*, as they were looking for an easier way of producing conceptual figures, with a consistent visual style that could be associated with the CNS.
 The conceptual figures for three upcoming journal papers were put forward as case studies.
-By conducting semi-structured interviews with the scientists involved, and by analysing existing conceptual figures from the appropriate fields, it is possible to build up a good understanding of the visual language being employed and deduce which visual elements, and visual paradigms, are required for the figures.
+By following the framework for visual analysis outlined above, it was possible to build up a good understanding of the visual language being employed and deduce which visual elements, and visual paradigms, are required for the figures.

 By concentrating on the individual visual elements, rather than on a completed figure, it is possible to create a digital library of such elements that can then be used to construct conceptual figures.
 Each visual element is created in Adobe Illustrator software and, by making use of the ‘Layer’ functionality within the software, the elements are made to be easily edited and adapted for use in different figures or in different media.
 The success of this approach is dependent on the scientists themselves, given appropriate instruction, being able to use and edit the visual elements and combine them into a complete conceptual figure.

-The collaboration is documented in detail on the Neuroscience & Graphic Design website, which also contains the image gallery of visual elements.
+* The collaboration is documented in detail on the Neuroscience & Graphic Design website, which also contains the image gallery of visual elements.